How to win injury compensation claims when liability is in dispute

 Reply

-I had a whiplash injury in a car accident, but both party’s are denning at fault, looks like both parties decided to repair they own cars at they own cost, can you please advise me how do I make a claim for whiplash and who from?
+I had a whiplash injury in a car accident, but both party’s are denying fault, looks like both parties decided to repair they own cars at their own cost, can you please advise me how do I make a claim for whiplash and who from?

 Ian Morris